-TULSA, Okla. and DALLAS, May 31, 2019 /PRNewswire/ -- Magellan Midstream Partners, L.P.
-(MMP) and Navigator Energy Services announced today an extension of the open season to solicit commitments from shippers for the proposed Voyager Pipeline to transport crude oil from Cushing, Oklahoma and Midland, Texas to Houston.
+TULSA, Okla. and DALLAS, March 29, 2019 /PRNewswire/ -- Magellan Midstream Partners, L.P.
+(MMP) and Navigator Energy Services announced today an extension of the open season to solicit commitments from shippers for the proposed Voyager Pipeline, to transport various grades of light crude oil and condensate from Cushing, Oklahoma to Houston, Texas.
 Binding commitments are now due by 12:00 p.m.
-Central Daylight Time on Aug.
-30, 2019.
+Central Daylight Time on May 31, 2019.
+Significant interest continues to be expressed from potential shippers, particularly those reaching Voyager from connecting carriers in multiple producing regions.
+The extension provides these shippers additional time to finalize their commitments across multiple pipelines and evaluate a new origin point near Midland, Texas.

 At the destination, Magellan's comprehensive Houston crude oil distribution system could further deliver the multiple grades of crude oil to the Houston and Texas City refineries or to crude oil export facilities, such as the terminal owned by Seabrook Logistics, LLC, which is owned 50% by Magellan.

-As proposed, the Voyager Pipeline is expected to have an initial capacity of up to 400,000 barrels per day, with the ability to expand if warranted by industry demand.
-Subject to receipt of sufficient customer commitments and all necessary permits and approvals, the pipeline is expected to be operational in early 2021.
+As proposed, the Voyager Pipeline is expected to have an initial capacity of at least 300,000 barrels per day with the ability to expand further if warranted by industry demand.
+Subject to receipt of sufficient customer commitments and all necessary permits and approvals, the pipeline is planned to be operational in late 2020.

-For customer inquiries or additional information about the Voyager Pipeline open season, please contact Brett Hunter of Magellan at (918) 574-7477 or email@example.com.
+For customer inquiries or additional information about the Voyager pipeline open season, please contact Brant Easterling of Magellan at (918) 574-7665 or firstname.lastname@example.org.
 More information about the open season is available at https://www.magellanlp.com/WhatWeDo/LiquidPipelineTariffs.aspx.

 About Magellan Midstream Partners, L.P.